joshua-andreychuk/spark-sql-flight-data/README.md

 To analyze flight on-time data and airport metadata using Spark, answering both specific and open-ended business questions.
 This project showcases skills in:
 - **Data querying and aggregation** using Spark SQL.
 - **Exploratory data analysis** to uncover patterns and trends.
-- **Efficient handling of large datasets** using distributed data processing with Apache Spark.
+- **Efficient handling of large datasets** using distributed data processing with Apache Spark and HDFS.

 ---